Jo-Han: Decline

 A decrease in demand for promotionals occurred through the 1970s.
 Earlier hobbies of America's youth such as model building and bicycle riding were gradually replaced by video games, home movies, iPods and the Internet.
 Still, Jo-Han made several models, such as the 1972 Ford Torino that the company made in promo form.
 This model was reissued in 1976 as a snap-kit in both stock and NASCAR versions.
 Jo-Han was also the last of the promotional producers to make models with a friction motor.

 Jo-Han limped through the 1980s re-issuing old kits and promos.
 The company gave up trying to retail its models and set up a branch company called X-El Products to sell reissued promos.
 The X-El reissues have sometimes been passed off as originals in antique malls and flea markets.
 The X-El Products era was an ironic time.
 Models were carefully prepared and respected by collectors, but there was no capital to develop new products, so the company fell into decline.
 One consumer purchase update card sent by X-El Products to buyers in 1988 encouraged patience when waiting for models that were ordered, saying, "These promos are not done on a mass production basis.
 They are practically made to order and babied from start to finish."
 This is another way of saying that Jo-Han did not have the resources to improve their service.
 Nevertheless, the reproductions from this time have also escalated in collector value and were as well rendered as the original period promos, done with accurate color schemes.

 In 1991, the company was purchased by Seville Enterprises, a manufacturer of plastic parts for the auto industry.
 Seville, at one time located in Romeo, Michigan, once again offered some kits and promos, mainly by mail order, from original Jo-Han dies.
 A few one-off paint combinations were also known to have been created by Seville during these years.
-Plans to produce an all-new GM-approved promotional of the new 1992 Cadillac Seville STS were soon scrapped, however due to lack of funding for the tooling required.In 1998 Seville Enterprises filed for Bancruptcy protection and liquidated all assets.
+Plans to produce an all-new GM-approved promotional of the new 1992 Cadillac Seville STS were soon scrapped, however due to lack of funding for the tooling required.In 1998 Seville Enterprises filed for Bankruptcy protection and liquidated all assets.